 There are just a select number of Napa Valley based wineries that we invariably recommend for Pinot Noir lovers – this is definitely one of them.

 The initial reaction of first time visitor’s to the winery is how small the actual winery looks.
 In reality, during the height of their production at least half of their production was at a winery warehouse near the town of Sonoma.
-They no longer make their wine in Sonoma as they have since consolidated their wine making and have downsized production – as of our last update they are producing around 20,000 cases annually.
+They no longer make their wine in Sonoma as they have since consolidated their wine making and have downsized production – as of our last update they are producing around 10,000 cases annually.

-During the height of their production they were producing somewhere over 60,000 cases annually.
+During the height of their production they were producing over 60,000 cases annually.
 Part of that production was for their Garnet Pinor Noir wines which they sold in 2011.
-Saintsbury was also associated with the Brown Ranch (also in Carneros) for about 20 years having planted and managed that vineyard property – until it was sold in 2013.
+Saintsbury was also associated with the Brown Ranch (also in Carneros) for about 20 years having planted and managed that vineyard property until it was sold in 2013.
 In fact, their first vineyard designate Pinot Noir was from Brown Ranch in 1996.

-Instead of naming the winery after themselves as many wineries have done, they chose to name it after George Saintsbury (1845-1933), a professor in England who was famous for writing his “Notes on a Cellar” book – some of his quotes appear on the wine bottles.
+Instead of naming the winery after themselves as many wineries have done, they chose to name it after George Saintsbury (1845-1933), a professor in England who was famous for writing his Notes on a Cellar book; some of his quotes appear on the wine bottles.
 And the name is not associated or to be confused with Sainsbury’s, a grocery store chain based in the United Kingdom.
 The Saintsbury Pinot Noirs have developed a strong following over the decades by their consumers, and for good reason.
 These wines are respectful of their origin and variety and over deliver for the price.

 Their wines are distributed in all 50 states and a number of overseas locations as well including in Japan and parts of Europe.
 Approximately half of their production is in distribution while the other half is sold direct to consumer.
 And sine 2009, for restaurants and other retail outlets, they offer a wine on tap program.